 Students must complete their degree five years after initial enrollment in the program.
 Continuous enrollment is required; students must enroll fall and spring semester until degree conferral.
 A leave of absence is possible if you plan a break in your degree program.
 Students must maintain a 2.80 minimum grade point average (GPA).

-This program includes two components: initial licensure and M.Ed. degree.
+This program includes two components: initial licensure and M.S. degree.
 After successfully completing licensure requirements, students are recommended for state licensure to teach agricultural education in grades 5-12.
 This program also provides licensure for Coordinator of Work-Based Learning.

-Program requirements (PDF)
+Program requirements (Google Document)